 We actively support associate engagement and development, both formally and informally, and encourage advancement from within the firm.
 Our tuition reimbursement program is available to associates who are pursuing applicable undergraduate and graduate degrees or certifications or licenses relevant to the business.
 Our diversity, equity and inclusion committee champions our DEI initiatives by bringing together a group of individuals with broad representation across the firm, as well as diverse social, regional and cultural identities.
 We also actively support a number of associate-led groups including the Pride Alliance, Multicultural Exchange, diffAbilities and the Women's Networking Initiative.
 These groups create supportive and collaborative networks, encourage engagement and a sense of belonging, and enhance professional and personal growth.
-Our support of these and other associate-led programs are part of our ongoing commitment to providing an environment that allows our talented associates to thrive
+Our support of these and other associate-led programs are part of our ongoing commitment to providing an environment that allows our talented associates to thrive.

+We believe in order to attract and retain talent, it is critical that we continue to foster an engaging environment and provide attractive compensation and benefits programs.
 We regularly review compensation paid to associates to ensure it is competitive, equitable and fair for the role, experience, location and individual contribution.
 We provide equity or equity-linked incentives to all of our associates in order to align their economic interests with those of our clients and stockholders.
 We encourage our associates to save for retirement.
 In the U.S., we match 100% of associate 401(k) contributions dollar for dollar (fully vested), up to the IRS limit.
 We also maintain competitive retirement programs or benefits for all non-U.S. associates.
 In addition, we offer a comprehensive benefits program that is available to all associates regardless of title, role, or responsibility.